How do I apply?

 - UAF's financial statement form and provide supporting documentation showing adequate funding to cover all expenses at UAF, including round-trip transportation to Alaska

-To be accepted into a graduate degree program in the College of Fisheries and Ocean Sciences, applicants must have an eligible faculty member willing to to serve as a major advisor.
-The College of Fisheries and Ocean Sciences typically does not accept students without a funded project.
+To be accepted into a graduate degree program in the College of Fisheries and Ocean Sciences, applicants must have an eligible faculty member willing to serve as a major advisor.
+The College of Fisheries and Ocean Sciences typically does not accept students without a funding source and project identified.

 Applications materials should be sent to: